Edmonton Elks provide COVID-19 update - CFL.ca

 Edmonton Elks provide COVID-19 update

-EDMONTON — The Edmonton Elks provided a COVID-19 update on Wednesday afternoon.

-A total of 12 Edmonton Elks players have now tested positive for COVID-19 since the team returned from their game against the BC Lions last week, the team announced.
+EDMONTON – Two more Edmonton Elks players have now tested positive for COVID-19.
+The team’s total stands at 14 since the team returned from their game against the BC Lions last week.

-All Elks tier 1 players, coaches, and staff remain in isolation at home, and continue to be tested daily.
-All of Edmonton’s positive results since returning from Vancouver are from players, with no coaches, or staff testing positive.

-The identity of players who have tested positive will not be released at this time.
-Any players remaining in COVID protocols once the team resumes on-field activities will be identified in the team’s first injury report, as per CFL requirements.

-A detailed breakdown of the testing timeline since Edmonton’s game against the BC Lions on Thursday, August 19 can be found below.
+Please see below for a detailed timeline since Edmonton’s game against the Lions on Thursday, August 19.

-Updates will continue to be provided every 48 hours until the team exits isolation.
-If significant developments occur, additional updates will be provided accordingly.
+The Elks will provide a written update on Friday, August 27, with a media availability to be scheduled later in the day.

 TIMELINE SINCE RETURNING FROM VANCOUVER